Aarception/Mo-information-security-portfolio/README.md

 # State Conclusion: Friday, August 28, 2026

-After this week, there should be no more reason for my engagement on this issue.
-The responsibility will have been fully transfered to the ecosystem.
+After this week, the burden of responsibility for resolution will have been fully transferred to the ecosystem.

-If there has been any doubt about my intentions or motivation, this Friday will validate it; where, upon having distributed due diligence disclosure to the educational ecosystem, I will extricate myself from this engagement, divested of the burden of sole responsibility.
+This Friday will validate constructiveengagement, upon having distributed due diligence disclosure to the educational ecosystem, there will be extrication myself from this engagement, divested of the burden of sole responsibility.

 ---